filfreire/filfreire.github.io/_drafts/red_static_analysis.md

+---
+layout: post
-# What's the color of static analysis?
+title: "What's the color of static analysis?"
+date: 2018-03-24
+categories: [static-analysis, testing, quality]
+---

 ## TL;DR:
 I think it should be red.
 Static analysis is amazingly useful - a lot of issues that I’m used professionally to see caught in CRs are automatically caught if the build fails with static analysis.

 ## Quick-intro
 TBD